! pip install numpy-financial

 print(f"Renter after {years} years:", df_rent.loc[12*years-1, "Rent_Profit"])

-However, we can see that, in the unlikely case that the home is sold within the first year or so, it’s the renter that has more wealth, likely due to the owner contending with buying/selling fees:
+However, we can see that, in the unlikely case that the home is sold within the first year or so, the wealth of the renter and the owner are very similar, likely due to the owner contending with buying/selling fees:

 years = 1